armory/docs/content/en/docs/armory-admin/aws/aws-dr.md

 ## Requirements

-- The passive Spinnaker will have the same permissions as the active Spinnaker
+- The passive Armory will have the same permissions as the active Armory
-- The active Spinnaker is configured to use AWS [Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html) and [S3](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) for persistent storage
+- The active Armory is configured to use AWS [Aurora](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/CHAP_AuroraOverview.html) and [S3](https://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html) for persistent storage
 - Your Secret engine/store has been configured for Disaster Recovery (DR)
-- All other services integrated with Spinnaker, such as your Continuous Integration (CI) system, is configured for DR
+- All other services integrated with Armory, such as your Continuous Integration (CI) system, is configured for DR

-## What is a passive Spinnaker
+## What is a passive Armory

-A passive Spinnaker means that the deployment:
+A passive Armory means that the deployment:

 - Is not reachable by its known endpoints while passive (external and internal)
 - Does not schedule pipelines